SiyiP/med-linked-blog-starter-md/10B Above the neck/Pathway Review HRR.md

 	1. in the open medulla:
 	2. legs most ventral, arms most dorsal. like a sitting upright man
 	3. ==at the midbrain, ALS is dorsolateral to DCML==
+	4. closer to medial center in the rostral medulla
 6. then into the VPL - **ventroposteriorlateral** nucleus in the **thalamus**
 7. thalamus relays -> medial side of the somatosensory postcentral gyrus.
 -